 The Bullring has been at the centre of Birmingham’s commercial district since the first market was held on this spot in the Middle Ages.
 In the 1960s a shopping centre was built here but didn’t prove popular and discussion of its redevelopment started almost immediately.

 In 2003 the Bullring as we know it was reopened and the visitors and awards have been rolling in ever since.
 The iconic Selfridges store, which was inspired by a Paco Rabanne sequinned dress, has won no less than eight architecture awards.
 With artwork, including the famous bronze bull, and events, such as student sessions, the Bullring is so much more than just a shopping destination.

-Sitting in the centre of Birmingham’s major road networks and with three car parks offering over 3,000 spaces, getting to the Bullring by car is easy.
+In the centre of Birmingham’s road networks and with three car parks with 3,000 spaces, getting to the Bullring by car is easy.

-Just five minutes’ walk from New Street Station, the Bullring has great links with all parts of the UK.
-If you’re looking for local services, Moor Street Station sits on the east side of the mall.
+Just five minutes’ walk from New Street Station.
+Moor Street Station sits on the east side of the mall.

 With 36.5 million visitors each year, the Bullring has been designed to ensure everyone can get around without a worry.

 The Bullring is made up of two main buildings, the East and West Malls, which are connected by an underground passage lined with shops.
 You can enter the mall from a number of directions with entrances/exits on New Street, High Street, Spiceal Street and Moor Street.
 Once inside you’ll find a choice of eateries and other facilities on all the levels.